liijunwei/practice/refactoring/ch04-building-tests/note.md

 + As the Red/Green/Refactor movement advocates, one of the most useful times to write tests is before you start programming.
 When you need to add a feature, begin by writing the test.

++ **Writing the test also concentrates on the interface rather than the implementation (which is always a good thing).**

++ This book is about refactoring.
+Refactoring requires tests.
+If you want to refactor, you have to write tests.

++ But often when I’m working with people on refactoring, we have a body of non-self-testing code to work on. **So first we have to make the code self-testing before we refactor.**